mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/80.Troubleshooting Guide/default.md

 # HDM Migrations

 ###### **Not able to connect or validate Key Manager.
 Please verify settings**

-This issue can occur when CA certificate details are provided for Key Manager.
-Providing valid CA certificates for Key Manager will resolve the issue.
+This issue can occur when CA certificate details are provided for the key manager.
+Providing valid CA certificates for the key manager will resolve the issue.
 (Ref: **CP-5408**)

 ###### **Failed to generate migration request**

-This issue could occur when Key Manager details are not updated correctly.
-When editing the Key Manager, make sure the operation is successful.
-If the operation fails the Key Manager is marked as unreachable.
-This will lead to Try in Cloud and Warm migration failing.
-Use correct credentials and certificates to edit the Key Manager until integration is successful.
-Make sure the Key Manager is reachable from the appliance all the time.
+This issue can occur when the key manager details are not updated correctly.
+When editing the key manager, ensure that the operation is successful.
+If the operation fails, the key manager will be marked as unreachable.
+This will lead to the failure of try in cloud and warm migration.
+To ensure successful integration, be sure to use correct credentials and certificates to edit the key manager.
+Ensure that the key manager is reachable from the appliance at all times.
 (Ref: **CP-5444**)

 ###### **Prepare to migrate failed for VMs with UEFI BIOS**

-HDM currently does not support UEFI BIOS and prepare to migrate operation will fail for such VMs.
-Use VMs with IBM PC BIOS only for HDM migration.
+HDM does not currently support UEFI BIOS.
+As a result, the prepare to migrate operation will fail for these VMs.
+Only use VMs with IBM PC BIOS for HDM migration.

-###### **VMDK operations on the migrated VMs in On-Cloud vCenter**
+###### **VMDK operations on the migrated VMs in cloud vCenter**

-On-Cloud vCenter enables few VMDK operations like add/grow disks on the migrated VMs.
+The Cloud vCenter enables a few VMDK operations such as add/grow disks on the migrated VMs.
 HDM does not support these operations on the migrated VMs.
-The operation may succeed, however, such VMs can’t be migrated back or re-migrated to On-Cloud.
+While the operation may succeed, these VMs can’t be migrated back or re-migrated to the cloud.
 (Ref: **CP-2595)**

-###### **Cold migration may be retried even after the user cancelled the vCenter task**
+###### **Cold migration may be retried, even after the user cancelled the vCenter task**

-If the vCentre task for cold migration is cancelled by the user, the existing task gets cancelled.
-However, HDM re-attempts, the cold migration till all the retry attempts are over.
-The user should cancel all the re-attempts, so as to truly cancel the operation, (Ref: **CP-4365)**
+If the vCenter task for cold migration is cancelled by the user, the existing task gets cancelled.
+However, HDM will retry the cold migration until all retry attempts have been exhausted.
+To truly cancel the operation, cancel all retries.
+(Ref: **CP-4365)**

 ###### **Migration failure due to insufficient space on the target**

-Even though HDM checks free space on the target of a warm migration, the available space on target cannot always be pre-validated because actual storage required for thin disks can vary.
-This may lead to failure because of insufficient storage space during migration.

-User should explicitly make sure that the target has enough free space before attempting to migrate.
+Prior to warm migration, HDM will check for free space on the target.
+However, because the actual storage required for thin disks can vary, the available space on the target cannot always be pre-validated.
+As a result, failure due to insufficient storage space during migration is still possible.
+To avoid this failure, ensure that the target has enough free space prior to attempting the migration.
 (Ref: **CP-4301)**

 ###### **Failed to do warm migration of a linked clone VM**

-To warm migrate linked clones, the user needs to attach the SPBM policy “HDM Analyzer Profile” on the base VM of the linked clone.
+To warm migrate linked clones, attach the SPBM policy _HDM Analyzer Profile_ to the base VM of the linked clone.

-###### **Warm migration fails due to On-Cloud vCenter or ESXi not accessible in an FQDN based On-Cloud environment **
+###### **Warm migration fails due to the inaccessibility of the cloud vCenter or ESXi in an FQDN based cloud environment **

-In an FQDN based deployment, HDM may not be able to resolve On-Cloud vCenter or ESXi, which can cause the warm migration to fail.
-In HDM install steps the DNS entry should be configured to resolve the FQDN.
-In case this is missed out, the user should add the DNS nameserver in HDM cloud cache component explicitly, using the following procedure:
+In an FQDN based deployment, HDM may not be able to resolve the cloud vCenter or ESXi, which can cause the warm migration to fail.
+During HDM installation, the DNS entry should have been configured to resolve the FQDN.
+If this is missing, manually add the DNS nameserver to the HDM cloud cache component, using the following procedure:

-1. Login to the On-Cloud vCenter
+1. Login to the cloud vCenter.
-2. User should find HDM cloud cache component VMs with name ‘HDM-Cloud-Cache-*’.
+2. Find the HDM cloud cache component VMs with the name _HDM-Cloud-Cache-*_.
-3. ssh into each HDM cloud cache component VM with root credentials and password ‘admin123’
+3. ssh into each HDM cloud cache component VM with root credentials and use the password _admin123_.
-4. Set the DNS server in /`etc/resolv.conf` required for resolving the FQDN
+4. Set the DNS server in /`etc/resolv.conf` to resolve the FQDN.
-5. Ensure FQDN is reachable using ping command
+5. Use the ping command to ensure that the FQDN is reachable.

 (Ref: **CP-4330**)

-###### **Applications on migrated VMs may fail due to incorrect network mapping specified**
+###### **Applications on migrated VMs may fail due to incorrect network mapping**

-During add cloud operation, users should specify the correct default application network On-Cloud or map  On-Premise network to On-Cloud network.
-Failing to do so, the VM migration may succeed but applications on the migrated VMs may fail.
-In the SQS based migration, the network mapping can be specified at the migration time.
+During the _add cloud_ operation, specify the correct default application network for the cloud, or map the on-premises network to the cloud network.
+If this is not done, the VM migration may succeed but applications on the migrated VMs may still fail.
+In an SQS based migration, network mapping can be specified during migration.
 (Ref: **CP-4433)**

 ###### **Enable Virtualized CPU Performance Counters Check flag not retained on cloud**

-Certain virtual machine parameters will not be retained post migration.
-These need to be enabled manually.
+Certain VM parameters will not be retained post migration, so will need to be enabled manually.
 (Ref : **CP-2859**)

 ###### **VM is present in HDM_MIGRATE_POOL even after migrate back**

-After migrating back, moving the VM to its original resource pool can fail at times in vCenter 6.7.
-In such a case, users would be required to explicitly move the VM from the HDM_MIGRATE_POOL to its original resource pool using the vCenter.
+After migrating back, moving the VM to its original resource pool can sometimes fail in vCenter 6.7.
+If this happens, use vCenter to move the VM from the HDM_MIGRATE_POOL to its original resource pool.
 (Ref: **CP-4652**)

-###### **vCenter does not show the option to migrate VM**
+###### **vCenter does not show the option to migrate the VM**

 After complete deployment, users may not find any action available to migrate VM in vCenter or it may just show ‘loading...’.